"""This module implements *deep simplification* for Real Closed Fields by

 # range_ cannot be empty because the construction of an empty range

-if self.range.is_point():
+if this_range.is_point():

-# Pick the one point of self.range.
+# Pick the one point of this_range.

-q = self.range.start
+q = this_range.start

 if ref_range.is_point():